 The Company classifies its Series A-1 Preferred Stock (as defined in Note 10) outside of stockholders' deficit on the accompanying balance sheets as it is contingently redeemable upon the occurrence of an event that is not solely within the Company's control.
 The Company recorded the issuance of Series A-1 Preferred Stock at the residual value from proceeds after the allocation of the fair value of warrants, net of related and allocable issuance costs.
 As the Series A-1 Preferred Stock is not currently redeemable, and as the Company has determined that it is not probable of becoming redeemable, no subsequent remeasurement is required.
-Since the Company is obligated to pay cumulative dividends on the Series A-1 preferred stock whether or not declared by the Board of Directors, the Company accrues the paid in kind dividends as they are earned, based on the stated contractual rate.
+Since the Company is obligated to pay cumulative dividends on the Series A-1 preferred stock whether or not declared by the Board of Directors, the Company accrues the paid in-kind dividends as they are earned, based on the stated contractual rate.
+See Note 10 for information about the Series A-1 Preferred Stock conversion in July 2023.